survivejs/webpack-book/manuscript/optimizing/07_performance.md

 };
 ```

-This is enough information for webpack to run the given loader parallel.
+The example above contains enough information for webpack to run the given loader parallel.
 HappyPack comes with more advanced options, but applying this simple idea is enough to get started.

 Perhaps the problem with HappyPack is that it couples your configuration with it.
 It would be possible to overcome this issue by design and make it easier to inject.
 One interesting option would be to build a higher level abstraction that can perform the replacement on top of vanilla configuration.

-## Low Level Optimizations
+## Low-Level Optimizations

-Certain lower level optimizations that can become useful.
+Certain lower-level optimizations can become useful.
 The key is to allow webpack to perform less work.
 We've already implemented some of these, but it's a good idea to enumerate them:

 * Consider using faster source map variants during development or skip them.
-Particularly skipping is possible if you don't process the code in any way.
+Skipping is possible if you don't process the code in any way.
-* Use [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) during development instead of source maps to transpile less features for modern browsers and make code more readable and easier to debug.
+* Use [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) during development instead of source maps to transpile fewer features for modern browsers and make the code more readable and easier to debug.
 * Skip polyfills during development.
 Attaching a package, such as [babel-polyfill](https://www.npmjs.com/package/babel-polyfill), to the development version of an application adds to the overhead.
 * Disable the portions of the application you don't need during development.
 It can be a valid idea to compile only a small portion you are working on as then you will have less to bundle.
 * Push bundles that change less to **Dynamically Loaded Libraries** (DLL) to avoid unnecessary processing.
 It's one more thing to worry about, but can lead to speed increases as there is less to bundle.
 The [official webpack example](https://github.com/webpack/webpack/tree/master/examples/dll-user) gets to the point while [Rob Knight's blog post](https://robertknight.github.io/posts/webpack-dll-plugins/) explains the idea further.